 “Hooray!
 It’s tax time!” said no one, ever.

-We may be a little late for 2015, but you can get a jump on next year’s taxes with these organization tips.
+We may be a little late for this year, but you can get a jump on next year’s taxes with these organization tips.

 1. Develop a System

-Start off on the right foot by creating and maintaining a system to file documents in separate folders as they arrive, suggests Amy Trager, a certified professional organizer in the Chicago area.
+Start off on the right foot by creating and maintaining a system to file tax-related documents in separate manila folders as they arrive, suggests Amy Trager, a certified professional organizer in the Chicago area.

 “That way, if you need something specific during the year, you know where to look,” Trager said.
 Come tax time, you’ll have everything sorted to dig in yourself or pass on to your tax preparer.